Lyreck/reading_list/README.md

 # reading_list
 HTML csv viewer for my reading list.

-the ultimate goal is to have a auto-commit every day of the file, adding a new line to the html.
+The ultimate goal is to have a auto-commit every day of the file, in order to update the website every time i add a reading to my list.